AACR Science Policy Fellowship

 As an applicant, it is not required to have your degree “in hand.”
-However, you must have completed your terminal degree before you start the fellowship in late summer 2019.
+However, you must have completed your terminal degree before you start the fellowship.
 This means all research finished, dissertation successfully defended, and all edits and administrative tasks finalized.

 What qualifies as “early-career?”

-For the purposes of this fellowship, the AACR considers “early-career scientists” individuals who have received their terminal degree within the past five years.
-Exceptions may be made to accommodate family- and health-related issues; please contact Sarah Martin to discuss.
+For the purposes of this fellowship, the AACR considers “early-career scientists” as individuals who have received their terminal degree within the past five years.
+Exceptions may be made to accommodate family- and health-related disruptions to this timeline.
 Ideally, candidates will have finished their graduate or medical training.
 Postdoctoral fellows, clinical fellows, and medical residents are eligible to apply.
 Undergraduates are NOT eligible for the AACR Science Policy Fellowship.

 What counts as an “advanced degree?”

 Almost any terminal scientific degree is appropriate: PhD, MD, MD/PhD, ScD, DO, PharmD, or equivalent.
-If you have a question about your degree, please contact Sarah Martin to discuss.
+If you have a question about your degree, please contact Dana Acton to discuss.